 "We want to make a difference as a group"

-Max Mordhorst is chairman of the parliamentary group "Foundation and Start-up".
-In an interview, he talks about his goals for this legislative period, the advantages of cross-party cooperation and his criticisms of the start-up strategy.
+Max Mordhorst is the Chairman of the "Foundation and Start-up" parliamentary group.
+In this interview, he talks about his goals for this legislative period, the advantages of cross-party cooperation and his criticisms of the start-up strategy.

-Max Mordhorst has just come out of his first parliamentary summer recess.
-The FDP politician has been in the Bundestag since last fall.
-Since this spring, he has been the first chairman of the Parliamentary Group on Foundations and Start-ups, a non-partisan group of members of parliament that deals with the topic outside the usual parliamentary structures.
-In an interview, he explains why this body is important, what his goals are with the circle and how he views the importance of the topic of start-ups in general.
+Max Mordhorst has just returned from his first parliamentary summer break.
+The FDP politician has been a member of the Bundestag since last fall.
+Since this spring, he has been the first chairman of the parliamentary group for start-ups, a non-partisan group of MPs that deals with the topic outside the usual parliamentary structures.
+In this interview, he explains why this committee is important, what his goals are with the group and how he views the importance of the topic of start-ups in general.

-Mr. Mordhorst, you are the first chairman of the Parliamentary Group for Foundations and Start-ups in this legislative period.
-Let me ask you directly: Why is this absolutely necessary?
+Mr. Mordhorst, you are the first chairman of the parliamentary group for start-ups in this legislative period.
+Let me ask you directly: why is this absolutely necessary?

-Max Mordhorst: For me, it is part of the self-image of a self-confident parliament that we want to give our own impetus to the topics of founding and start-ups.
-We are also non-partisan, which means that we discover differences here, but also commonalities between the parties.
-In this spirit, the chairmanship will also rotate; I'm doing it now for the first year, then a colleague from another party takes over.
+Max Mordhorst: For me, it is part of the self-image of a self-confident parliament that we want to provide our own impetus on the topics of founding and start-ups.
+We are also non-partisan, which means that we discover differences as well as similarities between the parties.
+In this spirit, the chairmanship will also rotate; I'm doing it for the first year, then a colleague from another party will take over.

-Start-up policy, however, seems to be made primarily in the Ministry of Economics at the moment, which has now presented its start-up strategy.
-What role do you still see your district playing?
+At the moment, however, start-up policy seems to be made primarily in the Ministry of Economic Affairs, which has now presented its start-up strategy.
+What role do you see for your district?

 We will take a look at the strategy after the summer break and develop our own position on it.
-I think a lot of fundamental issues will be addressed.
-But I'm very curious, for example, what our colleagues from the opposition will say about it.
-And I personally also have a critical view of a number of points.
+I think that many fundamental issues will be addressed.
+But I am, for example, very curious to see what our colleagues from the opposition will say about it.
+And I personally also take a critical view of some points.

 Maximilian Mordhorst